eben-png/eben-png/README.md

 ‼️ Still in development

 ## Some Side-Projects
+[Kotodama](https://github.com/eben-vranken/kotodama) — An open-source flashcard application.

 [Typerless](https://github.com/eben-vranken/typerless) — A tool to practice blind typing or increase type speed.

-[Breezy](https://eben-vranken.github.io/breezy/) — A weather application powered by the OpenWorldMapAPI
+[Breezy](https://eben-vranken.github.io/breezy/) — A weather application powered by the OpenWorldMapAPI.